quiet-oceans/ramsurf/README.rst

 - `ramsurf1.5.f`
 - `ramsurfclr2.0.f`

-The aim of this project is to make these program run faster by using vector instructions and multi-threading, while keeping the original behavior.
+The aim of this project is to make these program run faster by using several optimization techniques, while keeping the original behavior.
 This implies a move to the C language.

 Building
 --------